Ziothh/ntr/README.md

     - [ ] Typed `/app` page Query parameters (by importing from `route.ts`)
  - [ ] Type safe fetching for route handlers (`/pages/**/*.ts` | `/app/**/route.ts`)
  - [ ] Dev UI

+## Bugs
+ - [ ] Parent index is scoped to the router instead of all pages
+ - [ ] Catch-all routes don't work